Going from a Variable Rate to a Fixed Rate Mortgage

 Finally!
 A rate cut!
 But what does that mean?

-General Justin Iacoboni 11 Jun
+General 11 Jun

 What does June’s rate cut mean for you?